AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: : Adaptive User Retention Optimization

 By minimizing the last term in Eq.~(\ref{eq:j_diff_2}), we are minimizing an upper-bound of the original loss function.
-The average encoder output $\bar\phi_k$ can be replaced with the moving average $\tilde\phi_k$, giving rise to the final loss function that is used during training:
+The average state abstraction $\bar\phi_k$ can be replaced with the moving average $\tilde\phi_k$, giving rise to the final loss function that is used during training:

-Apart from the distance-based loss function $J(\phi)$, the actor loss is also back-propagated to the context encoder during training to accelerate the training process.
+In practice, in addition to the value-based loss function $J(\phi)$, the policy optimization loss is also backpropagated to the state abstraction network during training to accelerate the training process.